Closed city: Structure and operations

 Closed cities are sometimes represented only on classified maps that are not available to the general public.

 Sometimes, closed cities are indicated obliquely as a nearby insignificant village, with the name of the stop serving the closed city made equivocal or misleading.
 For mail delivery, a closed city is usually named as the nearest large city and a special postcode, for example, Arzamas‑16, Chelyabinsk‑65.
-The actual settlement can be rather distant from its namesakes; for instance, Sarov, designated Arzamas-16, is in the federal republic of Mordovia, whereas Arzamas is in Nizhny Novgorod Oblast (roughly 75 km away).
+The actual settlement can be rather distant from its namesakes; for instance, Sarov, designated Arzamas-16, is in Nizhny Novgorod Oblast, whereas Arzamas is roughly 75 km away.
 People not living in a closed city were subject to document checks and security checkpoints, and explicit permission was required for them to visit.
 To relocate to a closed city, one would need security clearance by the organization running it, such as the KGB in Soviet closed cities.

 Closed cities may be guarded by a security perimeter with barbed wire and towers.
 The very fact of such a city's existence was often classified, and residents were expected not to divulge their place of residence to outsiders.
 This lack of freedom was often compensated by better housing conditions and a better choice of goods in retail trade than elsewhere in the country.